yhager/nginx_drupal/README.markdown

 * Gzipped static files are served if they exist (see [javascript aggregator module](http://drupal.org/project/javascript_aggregator).
 * Only allows to run the required PHP files (index.php, cron.php).
 The rest require a htpasswd.
 This provides a level of protection that is missing from most Drupal installations.
 * Large fastcgi timeout - to allow long opeartions to run on PHP, until PHP times out.
+* Use http://localhost/nginx_status to monitor server health, with tools like munin.

 # Intallation #